ShindeShubhamm/shindeshubhamm/README.md

 <br />

 I'm [Shubham Shinde](https://github.com/shindeshubhamm) a passionate developer from Pune, India.
 Currently pursuing my Masters in Computer Science at University of Siegen, Germany.
-I love to design and develope elegant user interfaces.
+I love to design and develop elegant user interfaces.

 **Languages and tools:**